U.S. judge stops EnergySolutions' purchase of rival

-WASHINGTON A federal judge on Wednesday blocked EnergySolutions from buying rival Waste Control Specialists, a unit of Valhi Inc (VHI.N) the Justice Department said.
+WASHINGTON (Reuters) - A federal judge on Wednesday blocked EnergySolutions from buying rival Waste Control Specialists, a unit of Valhi Inc (VHI.N) the Justice Department said.

 The government had sued in November to stop the deal valued at $367 million as the Justice Department had argued that the two companies are each other's most significant competitor in 36 states and the District of Columbia.
 The waste is generated by hospitals, nuclear power generators and others.